 BATM Advanced Communications Ltd. ("the Company") is a Company incorporated in Israel under the Israeli Companies law.
 The address of the registered office is POB 7318, Nave Ne'eman Ind.
 Area 4, Ha'harash street, 45240 Hod Hasharon, Israel.
-The Company and its subsidiaries ("the Group") are engaged in the research and development, production and marketing of data communication products in the field of Metropolitan area networks (Telecom) and is operating in the medical market.
-The medical division of the Group ("BATM Medical") is engaged in the research and development, production, marketing and distribution of medical products, primarily laboratory diagnostics and sterilization equipment.
+The Company and its subsidiaries ("the Group") are engaged in the research and development, production and marketing of data communication products in the field of Metropolitan area networks and is operating in the Bio-Medical market.
+The Bio-Medical division of the Group is engaged in the research and development, production, marketing and distribution of Bio-Medical products, primarily laboratory diagnostics and sterilization equipment.